 Watching anything on your smartphone while commuting on public transportation has zero privacy.
 With TCL NXTWEAR G Smart Glasses, however, you can do so without someone peeping over you and you’d be going so without looking like a dork.

-TCL NXTWEAR G Smart Glasses is essentially a video eyewear, only sleeker.
-Very much sleeker than most video eyewear we have came across, if I may add.
+TCL NXTWEAR G Smart Glasses is essentially a pair of video eyewear, only sleeker.
+Very much sleeker than most video eyewear we have come across, if I may add.
 It has a frameless, foldable design that looks pretty much like regular eyewear, or sunglasses to be precise.

-Because it is not self-powered, it allows TCL to go all out anorexic with the size and achieve what you see here.
+Because it is not self-powered, it allows TCL to go all-out anorexic with the size and achieve what you see here.
 So why does it draw its power from?
-Well, it can be powered by the source, such as your laptop, tablet or smartphone.
+Well, it can be powered by a source, such as your laptop, tablet, or smartphone.
 This means it has to be tethered to the source.

-As far as visual experience is through the dual 1080p Sony FHD Micro OLED panels that emulates a 140-inch display at 4 meters (13 feet) away.
-The device, of course, will has its own stereo speakers.
-But obviously, you want to be on a pair of headphones since it want to watch whatever in private
+As far as visual experience is through the dual 1080p Sony FHD Micro OLED panels that emulate a 140-inch display at 4 meters (13 feet) away.
+The device, of course, will have onboard stereo speakers.
+But obviously, you want to be on a pair of headphones since you want to watch whatever in private

-The device will over 100 smartphones, hybrid two-in-one devices, and laptops, said TCL.
+The device will have over 100 smartphones, hybrid two-in-one devices, and laptops said TCL.

 TCL NXTWEAR G Smart Glasses will be available to buy in Australia next month (July) before launching in other markets.
 Meanwhile, you may learn more about the device HERE.